ehy/swfput-wp/readme.txt

 	with dark custom colors, sidebar on left), not yet playing.

 == Changelog ==

+= 3.1.0 =
+* Fix 'continue' statement with a 'switch' enclosed in a loop.
+	The statement was missing a level argument, e.g. 'continue 2'.
+	This bug had no effect, as the end of the switch block is followed immediately by the end of the loop block.

 = 3.0.9 =
 * Fix for MS Edge browser.